Qabel/qabel.github.io/_docs/Components-Crypto.md

 ## Keys
 Curve25519 private keys are 32 bytes of random data.
+Public keys are the 32 bytes result from the scalar multiplication of the private key with the Curve25519 base point.

 ### Key Management
 Each Qabel identity consists of a Curve25519 key pair.
 Since Noise uses ephemeral key pairs for each created box, the key management is rather simple and requires no additional keys.